yukibonji/DiscogsWatcher/README.md

 ## Discogs setup
 Add desired releases to wantlist and use the Notes field to set the price limit.
-New listings that are more expensive and listings for releases without the price limit set are ignored.
+New listings that are more expensive and listings for releases without the price limit set will not trigger an email notification.
 The price limit and the listing price are compared as simple integeres, regardless of the listed currency (EUR in most cases in my experience),